awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

 To export a dataset, Amazon Personalize needs permission to add files to your Amazon S3 bucket\.
 To grant permissions, attach a new AWS Identity and Access Management \(IAM\) policy to your Amazon Personalize service\-linked role that grants the role permission to use the `PutObject` and `ListBucket` Actions on your bucket, and attach a bucket policy to your output Amazon S3 bucket that grants the Amazon Personalize principle permission to use the `PutObject` and `ListBucket` Actions\.

- Amazon S3 buckets and objects must be either encryption free or, if you are using AWS Key Management Service \(AWS KMS\) for encryption, you must give your IAM user and Amazon Personalize service role permission to use your key\.
-You must also add Amazon Personalize as a Principle in your AWS KMS key policy\.
-For more information, see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.
+ Amazon S3 buckets and objects must be either encryption free or, if you are using AWS Key Management Service \(AWS KMS\) for encryption, you must grant Amazon Personalize and your Amazon Personalize IAM service role permission to use your key\.
+For more information, see [Giving Amazon Personalize permission to use your AWS KMS key](granting-personalize-key-access.md)\.

-If your Domain dataset group or Custom dataset group uses an AWS KMS key for encryption, your IAM user and your AWS KMS key policies must grant `GenerateDataKeyWithoutPlaintext` and `Decrypt` permissions\.

 ### Service\-linked role policy for exporting a dataset<a name="role-policy-for-dataset-export-job"></a>